-If you are making a website, you have to know all the security features that you should have when doing it.
-SSL is a security feature, and you need to have one on your website, especially if you are holding any information related to your site members, or vital information such as banking data.
+When making a website, you have to know all the security features you should have when doing it.
+SSL is a security feature, and you need to have one on your website, especially if you hold any information related to your site members or vital information such as banking data.
 SSL stands for Secure Sockets Layer.
 It is a security technology that creates an encrypted link between a server and a client.
-A server here means a website, and the client can be a browser, a mail server, or a mail client such as Outlook.
+A server here means a website; the client can be a browser, a mail server, or a mail client such as Outlook.

 How Does SSL Work?

 SSL carries high importance because it provides secure transmission of sensitive information such as credit card numbers, social security numbers, and login credentials.
 If a website has a membership option, it means that the website carries the information of its members.
 So it is important to check if the website has an SSL when signing in for a website.
 Yet, how can you know if a website has SSL?
 It is pretty easy to see.
 When you take a look at the address bar, you will see that it writes ‘https.’
 This means that the website has SSL.
 If you only see ‘http,’ it means that the website does not have one.